turingschool-examples/intro-to-CSS-transitions/README.md

 Like transitions, there are specific `animation` properties we can use when we call `@keyframes` and a single animation can have more than one property applied to it.

-You'll find many of these to be familiar if you've played around with transitions:
+You'll find many of these to be familiar once you've played around with transitions:

 * `animation-name: name-of-keyframe` is how we call our `@keyframe` from within our CSS selector, and it's the only property that you _must_ use.
 It's what hooks up our animation.